LegoTypes/ha-synthetic-sensors/docs/state_and_enty_design_guide.md

   entities are valid.
 When an integration starts up, the initial data in backing entities may not be fully populated, but the registration of backing entities must be validated by the synthetic package such that a registration provides at least one dictionary entry for any backing entities that are registered.
 If backing entities were provided but no entries exist, this condition is a fatal error and an appropriate exception should be raised.
-If backing entities were provided, their values may be None and the package should treat these None entries as "unknown" to allow for the possibility that the integration has not fully initialized and will later populate the backing entity values.

 ## Home Assistant State Values